flyteorg/flyte/rsts/deployment/plugin_setup/mpi_operator.rst

 Kubeflow MPI Operator Plugin Setup
 ----------------------------------

-This guide gives an overview of how to set up the kubeflow mpi operator in your Flyte deployment.
+This guide gives an overview of how to set up the Kubeflow MPI operator in your Flyte deployment.

 1. First, clone the Flytesnacks repo.
 This is where we have the example.